HorizenOfficial/nodetracker/README.md

     If git complains about overwriting a file use: git checkout -- filename e.g. git checkout -- package.json
     Then run the last 3 above commands again.

+  If upgrading from 0.3.1 to 0.4.x skip to STEP 4.
+If upgrading from 0.2.1 do steps 2 & 3.

   2. Add node.js environment variable when updating the npm modules.This will stop the next step from installing development libraries.
 Install new nodejs module and remove old ones.